Giorgia Bronzini

 Giorgia Bronzini (born 3 August 1983) is an Italian former professional racing cyclist, who rode professionally between 2003 and 2017.
-She won the women's road race in the UCI Road World Championships in both 2010 and 2011 and the women's points race in the UCI Track Cycling World Championships in 2009.
+She won the women's road race in the UCI Road World Championships in 2010 and 2011 and the women's points race in the UCI Track Cycling World Championships in 2009.

 Born in Piacenza, Bronzini took a total of 80 victories on the road and the track, including stages of the Giro d'Italia Femminile, La Route de France, the Tour of Qatar, the Tour of California, and the Tour of Chongming Island.
 After a 16-year career, in August 2018 Bronzini announced that she would retire at the end of the season and become a directeur sportif with Trek Bicycle Corporation's new women's team, in 2019.
 She remained with the team until the end of the 2021 season, when she joined in a similar role.